metacraft-labs/DendrETH/README.md

 We utilize BullMQ for our system.

-We have set up a recurring job that repeats itself after a specified time interval (slotsjump) and starts from an initial slot.
+We have set up a recurring job that repeats itself after a specified time interval (slots-jump) and starts from an initial slot.
 The job follows a specific network, currently supporting Pratter and Mainnet.
 To run this job, execute the following command in the `beacon-light-client/solidity` folder:

 ```
-yarn hardhat run-update --initialslot $INITIAL_SLOT --slotsjump $SLOTS_JUMP --follownetwork pratter
+yarn hardhat run-update --initialslot $INITIAL_SLOT --slots-jump $SLOTS_JUMP --follow-network pratter
 ```

 The Update Polling Worker, responsible for executing this recurring job, is run by executing the following command in the `relay` folder: